About Parent Hacks

 Follow @parenthacks on Twitter

 If you've been waiting for a reason to join Twitter, here it is.
 Seriously fun conversation, notices of site updates, quick-turnaround Amazon deals, and fast-and-furious tweeting of quickie hacks.
-(No, not hacks about quickies, you naughty person.
-Hacks that take fewer than 140 characters to describe.)
+(No, not hacks about quickies, although some of us tired parents could probably use them.)

 "Like" Parent Hacks on Facebook

 The Parent Hacks Facebook page is a great place for conversation, and we post updates there so you know whenever there's a new post.
-Plus, when your hack gets published, you can tell all your high school buddies about it.
+You can also follow Asha's public updates.

 I'm Asha Dornfest.
-I live in Portland, Oregon with my husband, Rael, our two kids "Luke," 13, and "Mimi," 9.
+I live in Portland, Oregon with my husband, Rael, our two kids "Luke," 14, and "Mimi," 11, and our dog, Teddy.

 ("Luke" and "Mimi" are my kids' Internet names.
 I keep their actual names out of my writing mainly to hold their search engine spots open.
-When future employers and love interests Google their names, I want the results to be stuff they've created, not me.)
+When future employers and love interests Google their names, I want the results to be stuff they've created, not me.
+Teddy, however, is waiting for his 15 minutes of Internet fame.)

 I've been a writer for many years.
 Before Parent Hacks (before parenting!)
 I wrote books and articles about Web publishing (Microsoft FrontPage For Dummies among other titles).